IDinsight/ask-a-question/load_testing/README.md

 When multiple request types (via different locustfiles) and numbers of users are specificed, the constant load-tests experiment outputs a grid of results that allows us to compare response times and requests/sec under stable load conditions.

-An example of a config entry for multiple constant load-tests performed on the `STAGING_URL` is given below:

 ```json
 "constant_multi": {
     "locustfile_list": [